khowling/firstdotnetcore/README.md

 ## Example Subscriber portal project

-example SPA app with embedded BOT
+my first .NET Core app, its an example SPA app with embedded BOT that uses CosmosDB and its change feed with kesteral web sockets

 ### directory ```backend```